 GeneCards Summary for SMN2 Gene

 SMN2 (Survival Of Motor Neuron 2, Centromeric) is a Protein Coding gene.
-Diseases associated with SMN2 include spinal muscular atrophy and muscular atrophy.
-Among its related pathways are Gene Expression and RNA transport.
-GO annotations related to this gene include RNA binding and identical protein binding.
+Diseases associated with SMN2 include Spinal Muscular Atrophy-3 and Spinal Muscular Atrophy.
+Among its related pathways are Regulation of Glucokinase by Glucokinase Regulatory Protein and Gene Expression.
+GO annotations related to this gene include identical protein binding and RNA binding.
 An important paralog of this gene is SMN1.

 UniProtKB/Swiss-Prot for SMN2 Gene

 The SMN complex plays a catalyst role in the assembly of small nuclear ribonucleoproteins (snRNPs), the building blocks of the spliceosome.
 Thereby, plays an important role in the splicing of cellular pre-mRNAs.
 Most spliceosomal snRNPs contain a common set of Sm proteins SNRPB, SNRPD1, SNRPD2, SNRPD3, SNRPE, SNRPF and SNRPG that assemble in a heptameric protein ring on the Sm site of the small nuclear RNA to form the core snRNP.
 In the cytosol, the Sm proteins SNRPD1, SNRPD2, SNRPE, SNRPF and SNRPG are trapped in an inactive 6S pICln-Sm complex by the chaperone CLNS1A that controls the assembly of the core snRNP.
 Dissociation by the SMN complex of CLNS1A from the trapped Sm proteins and their transfer to an SMN-Sm complex triggers the assembly of core snRNPs and their transport to the nucleus.
 Ensures the correct splicing of U12 intron-containing genes that may be important for normal motor and proprioceptive neurons development.
+Also required for resolving RNA-DNA hybrids created by RNA polymerase II, that form R-loop in transcription terminal regions, an important step in proper transcription termination.
 May also play a role in the metabolism of small nucleolar ribonucleoprotein (snoRNPs).